bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/java-art.md

 I decided that I would try to rotate a wireframe cube (solving the hidden surface problem was beyond the scope of what I wanted to do).
-First was the orthagonal view.
-After working out the rotation math (and discovering rotation matrices by luck), I quickly hacked together an orthangonal 3D view.
+First was the orthogonal view.
+After working out the rotation math (and discovering rotation matrices by luck), I quickly hacked together an orthogonal 3D view.
 You can easily make a 3D mapping without perspective by just dropping the 3rd coordinate (depth).